The following are the requirements for entering the writing, photojournalism, radio, television and/or multimedia competitions:

 Communications (ASJMC) with accredited undergraduate journalism-mass communication programs, and located in the United States or its possessions, are eligible to participate.
 See a list of accredited schools here.

-- No more than two entrants from each university may enter each competition except in the Team Multimedia
+- No more than two entrants from each university may enter each competition except in the Multimedia IV – Team Competition.

 - Each participating school selects the two entrants per competition who are eligible to enter.